zeiban/altcointip/README.md

 For introduction to and use of  bot, see __http://www.reddit.com/r/tipmoonbot/wiki/index__

-Since tipmoonbot is a fork of ALTcointip the instruction are the same.
+Since tipmoonbot is a fork of ALTcointip the instructions are the same.

 ## ALTCointip Getting Started Instructions